mdolinin/gha-conductor/README.md

 - if PR is opened from fork
 - if PR is not mergeable
 - if PR has no files changed

+### When app will not trigger workflow on /slash command in PR comment
+- if comment made by bot
+- if comment made PR is closed
+- if comment made by user that has no write access to the repository
+- if PR is opened from fork
+- if comment does not contain any slash command in the first line

 ## Persistence
 App uses PostgreSQL database to store information about which workflows should be triggered for each event and workflow executions that were triggered.